csinva/csinva.github.io/_notes/neuro/comp_neuro.md

   - TPDNs can successfully approximate linear and tree-based RNN autoencoder representations

   - evaluate TPDN based on how well the decoder applied to the TPDN representation produces the same output as the original RNN

-- Discovering the Compositional Structure of Vector Representations with Role Learning Networks ([soulos, mccoy, linzen, & smolensky, 2019](https://arxiv.org/pdf/1910.09113.pdf)) - combine learned roles/fillers with learned attention-style mechanism and compare to RNN embeddings
+- Discovering the Compositional Structure of Vector Representations with Role Learning Networks ([soulos, mccoy, linzen, & smolensky, 2019](https://arxiv.org/pdf/1910.09113.pdf)) - extend DISCOVER to learned roles with an LSTM
+  - role vector is regularized to be one-hot

 ## synaptic plasticity, hebb's rule, and statistical learning